elmq0022/elmq0022.github.io-src/content/ChipyBlogPost01.md

 # Preparation
- I knew it would be unproductive to walk into this program without any preparation.
+ I knew it would be unproductive to start this program without any preparation.
 So, I worked through a good chunk of the following resources the month prior to the mentorship kickoff.

  - [Lynda.com's Up and Running with Django](https://www.lynda.com/Django-tutorials/Up-Running-Python-Django/386287-2.html)
  - [The first 6 chapters of Django Core](http://djangobook.com/)